AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

 ## OUTPUT

-*Describe the expected outputs of the code.
-Include:*

-- *File types (e.g., `.csv`, `.txt`, `.bam`).*
-- *Location of the files.*
-- *File naming conventions.*
-- *Examples of output files or links to them, if applicable.*
+*Provide format, location, and naming of result files, and a brief description.*

+*Example Output:*

+*Output files include:*

+*- results/reports/summary.csv: Key metrics from analysis.*

+*- results/logs/pipeline.log: Step-by-step log.*

+*- results/plots/visualization.png: Output plot.*

 ---

-## CREDITS
+## Credits

-**Example:**
+*Example:*

-"This repository was written by [Your Name/Team Name]."
+*This repository was written by [Your Name/Team Name].*

-"We thank the following people and teams for their assistance in the development of this project:"
+*We thank the following people and teams for their assistance in the development of this project:*

-- [Contributor 1]
-- [Contributor 2]
+*[Contributor 1]*

+*[Contributor 2]*

-- [Acknowledged Organizations or Teams]
+*[Acknowledged Organizations or Teams]*

 ---

-## CONTRIBUTION
+## Contribution

+*Provide guidelines for contributing to the project.*

-If you would like to contribute to this project, please consult [CONTRIBUTING.md](CONTRIBUTING.md)
+If you would like to contribute to this project, please review the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) and ensure you adhere to our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) to foster a respectful and inclusive environment.

 ---

-## COPYRIGHT
+## License

-Government of Canada, Agriculture & Agri-Food Canada
+*Provide license information, changing from the default MIT included where required.
+Add copyright statement in License.*

+This project is distributed under the MIT License.
+For complete details and copyright information, see the [LICENSE](LICENSE) file.

 ---

-## LICENSE
+## References

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.

----

-## PUBLICATIONS & ADDITIONAL RESOURCES

-*IF APPLICABLE: Include any publications, articles, or additional resources that are related to the project.*
+*Provide references to key publications and any useful resources for tools/software used.
+Formal citations of the tools used may also be provided via a CITATIONS.md file.*

+*Example References:*

+### Publications

+The pipeline and analysis associated with it is published here:

+- Your published paper title – Journal, Year.

+### Resources

+- Link to Snakemake Manual
-- *Links to related papers or articles.*
+- Link to Tool X Documentation
-- *References for bioinformatics tools or methods used in the code.*

-#### ABCC_RCBA_Guide

-Guidelines (under development) for additional context and supplementary materials that align with this project.

----

-## CITATION
+### Tools/Software

-If you use this repository for your analysis, please cite it using the [CITATION.cff](CITATION.cff) file.
-An extensive list of references for the tools used can be found in the [CITATIONS.md](CITATIONS.md) file.
+References to tools and software used here can be found in the [CITATIONS.md](CITATIONS.md) file.